There are now 3 possible online modes for units:

 - 6 points

-- Students are able to (1) reflect on their own thinking styles, personality traits, strengths, areas for improvement, and other aspects that influence their personal self management and effectiveness; (2) identify and demonstrate strategies for improving personal mastery, agility and proactivity; (3) set, pursue, and reflect on personal and/or leadership development goals; and (4) identify and practice leadership behaviours that enhance the mastery, agility and proactivity of others.
+- Students are able to (1) reflect on their own thinking styles, personality traits, strengths, areas for improvement, and other aspects that influence their personal self management and effectiveness; (2) demonstrate strategies for improving personal mastery, agility and proactivity; (3) set, pursue, and reflect on personal and/or leadership development goals; and (4) practice leadership behaviours that enhance the mastery, agility and proactivity of others.

 - Indicative assessments in this unit are as follows: (1) surveys; (2) learning journal; and (3) a 30-day challenge plan.
 Further information is available in the unit outline.